Web and UX / UI Designer Insurance

 General liability insurance

-General liability insurance covers basic third-party risks that can affect any web designer.
+General liability insurance covers basic third-party accidents that can affect any web designer.
 Bundle it with commercial property insurance for savings in a business owner’s policy (BOP).

 BEST FOR